egoboo/egoboo/basicdat/globalobjects/readme-globalobjects.txt

 118   Orb of Arcane Nova
 119   Orb of Disintergrate
 120   Orb of Wonder
+121   Symbol of Turning
+122   Rune of Combat Blessing
 123   Ammobox
+124   Rune of Regeneration
+125   Rune of Exorcism
 127   *RESERVED FOR BOOK.OBJ*
+129   Rune of Holybolt
+140   Scroll of Truesight
 158   Ring of Protection
 160   The Tourist's Guide to Bishopia